 learning styles and teaching theories in a multicultural classroom.
 Participants will be challenged to honestly

-	evaluate their own attitudes and teaching, and to change those if needed in order to teach so that all students
+evaluate their own attitudes and teaching, and to change those if necessary in order to teach so that all students

 succeed in their classrooms.

 · Demonstrate through online exams how poverty issues in our society affect the students in your classroom.